-And despite US changeability, the previous hint of US-China rapprochement encouraged AUD/USD to squeeze back above its historic .7200-50 area (also weekly MA-9 & MA-13.)
+And despite US changeability, the previous hint of US-China

+rapprochement encouraged AUD/USD to squeeze back above its historic .7200-50 area (also weekly MA-9 & MA-13.)
 However, that same negative early-December Trump 'Tariffs Man' tweet that hit US EQUITIES on the lower chances for US-China trade rapprochement also dropped AUD/USD back from a hopeful early-December test of the .7300-50 area to back below .7200-50.
 It was subsequently down into more major .7000 area congestion.

-This was not a surprise on previous Chinese economic weakness and still somewhat problematic US-China relations, even if late-January secular US DOLLAR weakness had it recovering modestly above .7200-50 (now also weekly MA-41) prior to the recent drop back below it toward the .7000 area once again prior to recent partial recoveries.
-Next lower major support is not until the .6825 area early-2016 10-year trading lows.
+This was not a surprise on previous Chinese economic weakness and still somewhat problematic US-China relations, even if late-January secular US DOLLAR weakness had it recovering modestly above .7200-50 (now also weekly MA-41) prior to the recent drop back below it toward the .7000 area once again prior to subsequent partial recoveries.
+Next lower major support is the .6825 area early-2016 10-year trading lows.
+Below that the interim supports are .6500 and .6250 this side of the .6000 area October 2008 16-year trading low.

-And it is also notable that recently it was not doing better (i.e. at least up into .7200-50) when US-China trade talks were expected to conclude constructively.
-This was possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth, even with the recent US economic data.
-That seems to be the case on AUD/USD falling back and remaining near that key .7000 area, even if it has not yet violated it on the current trade negotiation disruption.
-Next support at the January 2016 .6826 trading low is a 10-year low.
+And it is also notable that it was recently not doing better (i.e. at least up into .7200-50) when US-China trade talks were expected to conclude constructively.
+This was possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth, even with recently improved US economic data.
+This may be another sign that the OECD (along with the World Bank and IMF) is right about the still weakening international trade impact.

-While EMERGING CURRENCIES are still more country-specific trends, the recent sustained Crude Oil bid and overall US DOLLAR resurgence were weighing on them once again (with the notably obvious exception of the RUSSIAN RUBLE) until the current minor rebound.
+While EMERGING CURRENCIES are still more country-specific trends, the recent sustained Crude Oil bid and overall US DOLLAR resurgence were weighing on them once again (with the notably obvious exception of the RUSSIAN RUBLE) until the recent modest rebound.